Seller Closing Cost Calculator for Wisconsin (2022 Data)

 Your most significant closing cost is the commission you pay the listing and buyer’s agents.
 Commission eats up 5–6% of your proceeds.
 The good news is that you can lower those costs by choosing a low-commission listing agent.

-Clever Real Estate can match you with a qualified agent who will help you sell your home for a mere 1% commission or a flat $3,000 listing fee.
+Clever Real Estate can match you with a qualified agent who will help you sell your home for a mere 1.5% commission.
 You’ll save thousands by lowering your total rate by 1.5–2% of your sales price.

 ✅ Negotiate closing costs with the buyer